zcash/zcash-gitian/README.md

 # OPTIONAL set to import your SSH key into the VM.
 Example: id_rsa, id_ed25519.
 Assumed to reside in ~/.ssh
 ssh_key_name: ''

+# Set to true in order to verify signed git tags while cloning Zcash.
+Developer public keys will be imported to the Vagrant user's GPG keyring.
+git_verify_sigs: false
 ```

 Make sure VirtualBox, Vagrant and Ansible are installed, and then run: